1800s horse-drawn hearse at the Plumas County Museum

 • Hours of operation are 9:00-5:00, Wednesday through Saturday, mid-May to mid-October.

-The museum building is shaped like the original sawmill, which operated from 1943-2001, with solid wood posts and beam construction.
+The museum building is shaped like the original sawmill, which operated from 1943 to 2001.
+It is constructed of solid wood posts and beams.
 The museum features information about lumbering, forestry, sustainability principles, exhibit panels, and a mini theater.

-The outdoor exhibit may be seen year-round, featuring rolling stock retired from the Collins Pine lumber mill with 15 pieces of equipment dating back to the 1930s, 40s, and 50s.
+The outdoor exhibit may be seen year-round.
+It features rolling stock retired from the Collins Pine lumber mill and 15 pieces of equipment dating back to the 1930s, 40s, and 50s.

 Museums North Central Plumas County